Plitvice Lakes National Park: Preconditions for sedimentation

 Measurements of carbon dioxide quantities in the water show that they correspond with continuous sedimentation processes in the Plitvice Lakes area.
 Carbon dioxide quantities at the springs are about twenty times higher than in the atmosphere.
 The quantity of carbon dioxide decreases along the water route.
-The Plitvica river for example loses even up to 97 percent of its original quantity of carbon dioxide along its route.
+The Plitvica river, for example, loses even up to 97% of its original quantity of carbon dioxide along its route.

-The sedimentation of calcium carbonate from the water occurs only at certain temperature conditions (only above 14 °C), e.g. when the water warms up or by evaporation or by another loss of carbon dioxide, additionally fostered by water plants and moss.
-Since sedimentation only occurs under warm, humid climate conditions, these phenomena have only been occurring since the end of the last ice age.
-Since then, a layer of hardened tufa, also called travertine, has been formed on the limestone ground.

 The area of a river, in which the formation of tufa occurs, is called precipitation area.
-Along the Korana river for example, measured from its origins tufa is being formed only along the first 10 to 15 km, even if according to pH measurements the conditions would be favorable further down the river.
+Along the Korana river, for example, measured from its origins, tufa is being formed only along the first 10 to 15 km, even if according to pH measurements the conditions would be favorable further down the river.
 At the ground of Lake Kozjak a constant yearly sedimentation of 0,8 millimeters during the past 3,000 years has been ascertained.
 Yearly, the barriers are growing up to 13 millimeters in height.
 Tufa formation processes thus surpass erosion activities, which would destroy the sensitive barriers of the lakes.
 It is estimated that the tufa sedimentations at the ground of the lakes date back 6,000 or even 7,000 years.

 The precipitation of calcium carbonate, however, does not occur right at the springs of the rivers that flow into the Plitvice Lakes.
 For the precipitation of carbonate chalk (calcium carbonate) the water needs to reach a certain mineral saturation level.
 At the springs this saturation level is about 1.
 For the precipitation, the water saturation level needs to be higher than 3.
 At the same time, the pH value of the water needs to be above 8,0 (slightly alkaline).